maven-flow/merge/README.md

 - The GIT repository needs to be checked-out with full history, otherwise you will get an "unrelated histories" error message upon merge.
 To checkout the full history, call action `actions/checkout` with attribute `fetch-depth: 0`.
 See example workflow below.

+- The `GITHUB_TOKEN` (which is used by default in `actions/checkout`) needs to have write permission for scope `contents`, otherwise the merge cannot be pushed.
+  See [GitHub documentation](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) and example workflow below.

 - To merge POM files, the merge job needs run on a Linux-based runner (the pom merge driver is a bash script).

 - To merge changelogs, the merge job needs to set up Java 17 or later (the changelog merge driver runs on Java).